DM587/dm561.github.io/_posts/2018-01-23-exercises.md

 1. Gate Assignment at an Airport

 	- Airline terminal at a airport with dozes of gates and hundreds of arrivals each day.

 	- Gates and Airplanes have different characteristics

 	- Airplanes follow a certain schedule

 	- During the time the plane occupies a gate, it must go through a series of operations

 	- There is a scheduled departure time (due date)

 	- Performance measured in terms of on time departures.

 2. Scheduling Tasks in a Central Processing Unit (CPU)

 	- Multitasking operating system

 	- Schedule time that the CPU devotes to the different programs

 	- Exact processing time unknown but an expected value might be known

 	- Each program has a certain priority level

 	- Tasks are often sliced into little pieces.
 They are then rotated such that low priority tasks of short duration do not stay for ever in the system.

 	- Minimize  expected time %, ie, sum of the weighted completion times  for all tasks

 3. Paper bag factory

 	- Basic raw material for such an operation are rolls of paper.

-- Production process consists of three stages:

-i. printing of the logo,
-ii. gluing of the side of the bag, iii. sewing of one end or both ends.
+	- Production process consists of three stages: printing of the logo, gluing of the side of the bag, sewing of one end or both ends.

 	- Each stage consists of a number of machines which are not necessarily identical.

 	- Each production order indicates a given quantity of a specific bag that has to be produced and shipped by a committed shipping date or due date.

 	- Processing times for the different operations are proportional to the number of bags ordered.

 	- There are setup times when switching over different types of bags (colors, sizes) that depend on the similarities between the two consecutive orders

 	- A late delivery implies a penalty that depends on the importance of the order or the client and the tardiness of the delivery.